HerbCaudill/herbcaudill.com/content/posts/20201007-style-react-app.md

 This is why so many CSS codebases are, in practice, append-only: No amount of static analysis can tell you whether it’s safe to delete any given rule.

-So we all approach CSS changes with trepidation, only adding and never changing or deleting, and keeping our additions as focused as possible  --  and consequently ramping up specificity in a never-ending arms race of specificity, with nuclear `!important` statements proliferating out of control.
+So we all approach CSS changes with trepidation, never changing or deleting, only adding, and keeping our additions as focused as possible  --  and consequently ramping up specificity in a never-ending arms race of specificity, with nuclear `!important` statements proliferating out of control.

 ## Reining in CSS's global scope

-Most programming languages have solved this problem by **modularizing** code, so that an ordinary human only needs to reason about one self-contained part at a time.
+Most programming languages have solved this problem organizing code into **modules**, each with its own scope.
+This makes it so that an ordinary human only needs to reason about one self-contained part at a time.
 There are a couple of ways to achieve this with CSS:

 ### Naming conventions7987